 “False Positives” in the Field

-The court said that the a dog may have actually been alerting to the residual odor of drugs.
-The dog did smell the odor of drugs.
-Perhaps, drugs were recently in that location.
-If the drugs were there and removed, it is possible the dog was detecting the residual odors.
+The a drug dog may have actually been alerting to the residual odor of drugs.
+Perhaps, drugs were recently in that location but removed.

 But wait there is more.